aldreth/lammas-records/recordings/choral/loving-shepherd.md

 ---
-new_slug: loving-shepherd
+slug: loving-shepherd
 title: Loving Shepherd
 serialNumber: LAMM180
 coverImage: "../../src/images/recordings/loving-shepherd.jpg"
 performer: Hymns sung by the Choirs and Congregation of Blackburn Cathedral
 directors:
-- 'Director: Richard Tanner'
+  - "Director: Richard Tanner"
-- 'Organ: Greg Morris'
+  - "Organ: Greg Morris"
 contentHtml: |-
   <h1>Loving Shepherd - Hymns</h1>
   <p>“A hymn is the praise of God by singing.
 A hymn is a song embodying the praise of God.
 If there be merely praise but not praise of God it is not a hymn.
 If there be praise, and praise of God, but not sung, it is not a hymn.
 For it to be a hymn, it is needful, therefore, for it to have three things – praise, praise of God, and these sung”.<br>